MobiSense/ziggo_book/content/docs/device/system-design/index.md

 ...
 ```

 In this context, the hardware registers with names starting with "slv_reg" are each 32 bits wide, and their addresses are spaced by 4 bytes.
-So, for example, if the software-level address is $0x00000018$, you need to divide this address by 4, which results in $ 24/4 = 6$.
+So, for example, if the software-level address is {{< katex display=false class="optional" >}} 0x00000018 {{< /katex >}}, you need to divide this address by 4, which results in {{< katex display=false class="optional" >}} 24/4 = 6 {{< /katex >}}.
 Therefore, this address corresponds to the hardware register "`slv_reg6`" in the hardware module.
 This helps establish the correspondence between software and hardware registers.

 ### Offline Analysis and Design